fastoch/CKA_homelab_k3d_multi-node_cluster/README.md

 ```
 This will actually install the latest `kubernetes1.xx-client` package.
 Current version being 1.34.

+---

-## 4. Create a test cluster
+# Create a cluster with one command

 ```bash
 k3d cluster create mycluster
 ```

 This command creates a k3d cluster, but it actually does multiple things:
   - it creates a docker network
   - it spins up a server node (or control plane)
   - it sets up a load balancer
   - it configures our kubeconfig file to connect kubectl to this cluster

+With only one command, K3d has configured for us a fully functional k3s Kubernetes cluster in a matter of seconds.

+# Default pods in a K3d cluster

-The above command has created a single-node cluster which contains 7 pods, among which we have:
+The above command has created a single-node cluster which contains 7 default pods:
 - coredns: handles DNS resolution within the cluster
-- traefik: the ingress controller
+- helm-install-traefik-crd & helm-install-traefik: required to install the Traefik ingress controller
-- local-path-provisioner: to create persistent volumes
+- local-path-provisioner: so we can provisoin persistent volumes
+- metrics-server: provides container resource metrics like CPU and memory usage
+- svclb-traefik: provides external IPs for load balancers when we create them
+- traefik: the Traefik ingress controller itself

+## Playing with our first cluster

+- We can run a test deployment: `kubectl create deployment nginx --image=nginx`
+- Then, we can see the corresponding container creation by running `kubectl get pods`
+- And we can expose that service on port 80: `kubectl expose deployment nginx --port=80 --type=ClusterIP`
+- We can now see our newly created service by running `kubectl get svc`

+# Essential commands for managing k3d

+We've created a cluster and deployed our first application to it.
+Now, let's learn some useful k3d commands:
+- to list all clusters: `k3d cluster list`
+- to stop a cluster without deleting it: `k3d cluster stop mycluster`
 -

-1/16
+4/16